List of Toronto subway stations

-The Toronto subway is a system of three underground, surface, and elevated rapid transit lines in Toronto and Vaughan, Ontario, Canada, operated by the Toronto Transit Commission (TTC).
-It was the country's first rapid transit system: the first line was built under Yonge Street with a short stretch along Front Street and opened in 1954 with 12 stations.
-Since then, the system has expanded to become Canada's largest in terms of number of stations and its busiest, with an average of about 1.1 million passenger trips each weekday recorded during the first quarter of 2025.
-There are a total of 70 operating stations with an additional 60 under construction – 28 of which will be street-running light rail transit (LRT) stops – and 5 former stations.
+The Toronto subway is a system of five underground, surface, and elevated urban rail transit lines in Toronto and Vaughan, Ontario, Canada, operated by the Toronto Transit Commission (TTC).
+It is Canada's first rapid transit system.
+The first line, Line 1 Yonge–University, was built under Yonge Street with a short stretch along Front Street and opened in 1954 with 12 stations.
+Since then, the system has grown into Canada's largest in terms of number of stations and Canada's busiest, averaging about 1.1 million weekday passenger trips in the first quarter of 2025.
+There are a total of 109 operating stations with an additional 26 under construction and 5 former stations.

 Description

-The subway system encompasses three lines and 70 stations on 70.1 km of route.
-As of 2025, 58 of the 70 stations are fully accessible, with plans originally set to ensure all stations were accessible for disabled people by 2025; however, in September 2024, it was reported this goal would not be met until 2026.
-As of 2025, only Christie, College, Greenwood, Islington, King, Lawrence, Museum, Old Mill, Rosedale, Spadina, Summerhill and Warden stations are not fully accessible.
+The subway system encompasses five lines and 109 stations on 100.1 km of route.
+Plans were originally set to ensure all stations were made accessible by 2025; however, in September 2024, it was reported this goal would not be met.
+As of February 2026, College, Islington, King, Museum, Spadina, and Old Mill stations are not fully accessible.
 Line 3 Scarborough, a light metro line with six stations, was permanently closed in July 2023.

-As of September 2024, three new lines are under construction, two light rail lines and one subway line: